DamiDoop/damidoop.github.io/_posts/2025-01-15-one-year-already?.md

 As part of the first month of starting, I had to come up with a transportation solution for my lacking ability to sprint, because at walking speeds, even 40 blocks felt like a long distance trip.
 My solution was, naturally, a rail network.
 It was underground, beneath my pathways and the (one) bridge I had at the time, and connected my areas that, in newer versions of the game, would not have been far at all.
-It certainly was not pretty at the start, and sure took a long time to get to its current state, but it was incredibly handy.
+It certainly wasn’t pretty at the start, and sure took a long time to get to its current state, but it was incredibly handy.

 After that month, maybe a little more, I updated to Beta 1.8.
 I had already constructed myself a house, castle, and